saint2706/Solutions-to-30-Days-Of-Python/Day_42_Supervised_Learning_Classification_Part_1/README.md

 Welcome to Day 42!
 Today, we begin our exploration of **Classification**, a type of supervised learning where the goal is to predict a discrete class label.
 We'll start with two fundamental classification algorithms: Logistic Regression and K-Nearest Neighbors (KNN).

+> **Prerequisites:** Install scikit-learn with `pip install scikit-learn` so you can run the sample notebooks and scripts.
+Need a reminder on installing packages?
+Revisit the Day 20 Python Package Manager lesson.

 ## Key Concepts

 ### What is Classification?